videomi/shotcut_web/notes/mltxml-annotations/index.md

 ---

 Shotcut adds several XML elements and attributes to the [MLT XML](https://mltframework.org/docs/mltxml/) it generates.
 Also, currently it needs many of these to properly map MLT objects into the Shotcut UI.
+Eveyhw

 | **MLT Object** | **MLT Property** | **XPath** | **Description** |
 |--------------|----------------|---------|---------------|